 And, once again, in terms of the actual opt-in forms… I’ve already mentioned that I use and recommend Thrive Leads.

 Your Next Steps…

 Whew!
 I truly hope this mega-post has done a good job of spelling out the list building strategies that are working now.

 But, reading about it and actually doing it are very different things.
 Now is the time to put this stuff into practice on your blog and begin building your email list faster than ever before.

 The quantity of traffic you can command – as well as the revenue you generate each month – will be contingent on how effectively you are building your list.

 Inside The Lab, we have several courses geared toward building your list, including Creating an Effective Lead Magnet.
-We’ve got the course Email Followup Engine for everything that happens after they’ve subscribed.
+We’ve got the course Email Marketing Engine for everything that happens after they’ve subscribed.